 Churchill And The Cote D’Azur

-Further afield, when time allowed, the sunlight and blue water of the South of France called the English in winter at that time.
-The glitz and luxury of the mediterranean was one draw, with the swathes of celebrity-like acquaintances that Churchill had amassed throughout his life, but really for him it offered intense colours and a visual sense.
-And the Cote D’Azur was nothing like the obscene development that has happened since his lifetime.
+Further afield, when time allowed, the sunlight and blue water of the South of France called the English in winter at that time, no less Churchill himself.
+The glitz and luxury of the mediterranean was a real draw – his society was there – the swathes of celebrity-like acquaintances that Churchill had amassed throughout his life.
+Yet really for him it offered intense colours and a visual sense of peace and reflection.
+And the Cote D’Azur back then was a jewelled enclave, and nothing like the urban development that has happened since his lifetime.

 Winston loved the colour which encouraged a new direction and inspiration.
 He was inspired by the french painters of ‘joie de vivre’ as he called it and he wasn’t put off by difficult subjects – running water, dappled sunlight, mottled colours of nature at the Loup river.
 Churchill also loved Marakech in Morocco – he went there sun-seeking and disconsolate many times to visit, and recorded the bright colours.

 We get a sense of a romantic whimsical side to this huge political figure early on in his life via his one and only novel ‘Savrola’.
 Written in his early 20’s, this romanticised love story suggested his love of the romantic visuals of romance.
 The work is littered with colourful and melodramatic description, of light, colour and floridity.
 ‘Blue Room at Lympene’ represents a sunset over the sea, orange and purple, and shows in painterly form this same romantic vision.

 The Wilderness Years